wvanbergen/chunky_png/_drafts/the-value-of-pure-ruby-libraries.md

 ### OilyPNG: a mixin library

 So instead of adding a C extension, I started working on a separate library, [OilyPNG](https://github.com/wvanbergen/oily_png).
-Instead of making this a standalone library, I designed it to be a mixin module that depends on ChunkyPNG.
+Rather than making this a standalone library, I designed it to be a mixin module that depends on ChunkyPNG.

-The approach is simple: OilyPNG contains some modules that implement some of the methods of ChunkyPNG in C. When  OilyPNG is loaded with `require 'oily_png'`, is first loads ChunkyPNG and uses `Module#include` and `Module#extend` to [overwrite some methods in ChunkyPNG with OilyPNG's faster implementation](https://github.com/wvanbergen/oily_png/blob/master/lib/oily_png.rb).
+The approach is simple: OilyPNG consists of modules that implement some of the methods of ChunkyPNG in C. When  OilyPNG is loaded with `require 'oily_png'`, it first loads ChunkyPNG and uses `Module#include` and `Module#extend` to [overwrite some methods in ChunkyPNG with OilyPNG's faster implementation](https://github.com/wvanbergen/oily_png/blob/master/lib/oily_png.rb).

 This approach allows us to keep ChunkyPNG pure Ruby, and make OilyPNG 100% API comptaible with ChunkyPNG.
 It is even possible to make OilyPNG optional in your project: